vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

-I know Low is the One that can <br>
-give me all my soul wants and needs. <br>
-I will have to do some good deeds, <br>
-and to keep to Low's wills and plan.

-[...]

 "My dogs eat when I sit to eat." <br>
 Low said.
 "You're a stray dog, but know <br>
 you'll eat with Me too.
 You'll do so <br>